All Episodes

 Hello.

-Thank you, Mr. Limba.
+Thank you, Mr. Limbaugh.

 Thank you.

-I believe there's a purpose for it, there's a value, and that if the private sector is allowed to pay for it, there's people that will benefit from the research being done in space, and they're the ones that should pay for it and develop the the science.
+I believe there's a purpose for it, there's a value, and that if the private sector is allowed to pay for it, there's people that will benefit from the research being done in space, and they're the ones that should pay for it and develop the science.

 Okay.

-So just wanted to hear more from you.
+They're just wanted to hear more from you.

 All right, fine.

-Now there NASA actually has a bunch of phases.
+Now, NASA actually has a bunch of phases.

 He loved aviation flight.

-He was an expert as much as he could make himself.
+He was an expert, as much as he could make himself.

 And he was named Shorty Powers because he was short.